singlesoup/breezy/README.md

 ## License

-Himanshu Nawalkar grants you an irrevocable, nonexclusive, copyright license to copy, modify and use code from breezy for free, including for commercial purposes, with or without permission or attributing.
+Copyright © by Himanshu Nawalkar, grants you an irrevocable, nonexclusive, copyright license to copy, modify and use code from breezy for free, including for commercial purposes, with or without permission or attributing.